 Axial fans have become indispensable in everyday applications starting from ceiling fans to industrial applications and aerospace fans.
-The fan has become a part of every application where ventilation and cooling is required, like in a condenser, radiator, electronics etc., and they are available in the wide range of sizes from few millimeters to several meters.
+The fan has become a part of every application where ventilation and cooling is required, like in a condenser, radiator, electronics, etc., and they are available in a wide range of sizes from few millimeters to several meters.
 Fans generate pressure to move air/gases against the resistance caused by ducts, dampers, or other components in a fan system.
-Axial-flow fans are better suited for low-resistance, high-flow applications and can have widely varied operating characteristics depending on blade width and shape, number of blades, and tip speed.
+Axial-flow fans are better suited for low-resistance, high-flow applications and can have widely varied operating characteristics depending on blade width and shape, a number of blades, and tip speed.

-The major types of axial flow fans are: propeller, tube axial, and vane axial.
+The major types of axial flow fans are propeller, tube axial, and vane axial.

 - – Propellers usually run at low speeds and handle large volumes of gas at low pressure.
 Often used as exhaust fans these have an efficiency of around 50% or less.